zakinder/UVM-TITLE-BOOK/README.md

 UVM DONE UNTIL 2023.

 2024:

-Shatans Of During 2024 left small evil scopian types.
-Trash from begin big bang universe left overs trash.
-In Other words illegal existance sometime in future eliminated with proper way once for all.
+2024 Shatans = small evil scopian types got introduced in January of 2024.
+Trash from begin big bang universe.
+In Other words illegal existance sometime in future will be eliminated with proper way once for all.